skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 tome?"

-Enoch stands, "Well, I found the book was written, or at least translated, by someone named Chonicler Norvus."
+Enoch stands, "Well, I found the book was written, or at least translated, by someone named Chronicler Norvus."

 At the mention of this name several of the council members become irritated or even openly outraged.
 They all begin speaking at once.